gcallah/BookReviews/holston.md

-# Tradition and the deliberative turn : a critique of contemporary democratic theory
+# Tradition and the deliberative turn: a critique of contemporary democratic theory

 Ryan R. Holston